Angel0po/PA2_BON-AO/README.md

  [ 91  92  93  94  95  96  97  98  99 100]]
 ```

-The next step is to then square all the elements.
+The next step is to square all the elements by itself.
 I found a command through the internet that squares all the elements by itself inside an array and used it, as seen below;
 ``` python
 #Stores a new array that squared every element by itself
 Squared_A = np.square(A)